 Cyclic Photophosphorylation happens with the help of photosynthesis, a process of producing carbohydrates by green plants using carbon dioxide and water in the presence of sunlight.
-The two-step process comprises of:
+The two-step process comprises:

-The light reaction which takes place in the grana of the chloroplast where light energy gets converted to chemical energy as ATP and NADPH.
-In this very light reaction, the addition of phosphate in the presence of light or the synthesizing of ATP by cells is known as photophosphorylation.
+- The light reaction which takes place in the grana of the chloroplast where light energy gets converted to chemical energy as ATP and NADPH.
+In this reaction, the addition of phosphate in the presence of light or the synthesizing of ATP by cells is known as photophosphorylation.

-While in the dark reaction, the energy produced previously in the light reaction is utilized to fix carbon dioxide to carbohydrates.
-The location where this happens is the stroma of the chloroplast.
+- While in the dark reaction, the energy produced previously in the light reaction is utilized to fix carbon dioxide to carbohydrates.
+This takes place in the stroma of the chloroplast.